fccoelho/Curso_Blockchain/bitcoin-client-tut.md

 is 4000.** note that the node you added might have to add you back using `bitcoin-cli addnode "[IP.ADDRESS:PORT]" "add"`.

-	the bitcoin core client will start running in the background.  we can now send RPC commands to `bitcoin-cli`.
+	The bitcoin core client will start running in the background.  we can now send RPC commands to `bitcoin-cli`.

-	try running `bitcoin-cli getblockchaininfo`. you should see your stats related to the regtest blockchain.
+	Try running `bitcoin-cli getblockchaininfo`. you should see your stats related to the regtest blockchain.

-	now try running `bitcoin-cli getpeerinfo`. see how many nodes you are connected to.
+	Now try running `bitcoin-cli getpeerinfo`. see how many nodes you are connected to.

 	**to stop the bitcoin client from running, type `bitcoin-cli